Organic Eprints frontpage

 Koopmans, Chris J. and van der Burgt, Geert-Jan (2005) NDICEA as a user friendly model tool for crop rotation planning in organic farming.
-Poster presented at Researching Sustainable Systems - International Scientific Conference on Organic Agriculture, Adelaide, Australia, September 21-23, 2005.
+Poster at: Researching Sustainable Systems - International Scientific Conference on Organic Agriculture, Adelaide, Australia, September 21-23, 2005.
+[Unpublished]

 Summary